How many miles of US 290 will be reconstructed?

 No. TxDOT will announce and sign the appropriate detours for each closure required.
 All of the detours will be via state system roadways and frontage roads.
 On occasion traffic may have to be detoured onto city streets, but drivers will not be routed through residential neighborhoods.

 I thought the plan was to expand US 290 and build the Hempstead Tollway along Hempstead Road -- is that going to happen?

 Current funding conditions mean TxDOT is not able to build US 290 and the Hempstead Tollway at the same time.
-TxDOT still plans to build the tollway, but that will not likely happen for 20 years.
+TxDOT still plans to build the tollway, but currently funding for it is not available.
 Construction began on the US 290 Program in June 2011, and TxDOT will deliver interim improvements on US 290.
 TxDOT is proposing a design for the initial US 290 construction phase which includes one additional general purpose lane in each direction from I-610 to SH 6, with a one-lane reversible High Occupancy Vehicle (HOV)/Toll lane in the center of US 290 from I-610 to SH 99 (Grand Parkway).

 Improvements to make the facility safer and more efficient will include mainlane shoulders to accommodate vehicle emergencies.
 TxDOT held public meetings regarding this proposed revised lane configuration on Tuesday, September 1, 2015 at the Berry Center in Cypress, and on Thursday, September 3, 2015 at the Sheraton Brookhollow hotel at the I-610/US 290 interchange.

 The US 290 interim configuration does not impact the ongoing construction as it will be constructed within the right of way that has been environmentally cleared.
 Also, TxDOT is currently working with the Metropolitan Transit Authority of Harris County (METRO) to identify other potential transit-related improvements to US 290.